SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Energy of yoru photons goes to two places => satisfying the work function + Kinetic energy of the ejected electron

 Hence: $hf = WF + KE_{e^-}$

+To measure the ejection, you need to chuck the whole apparutus in a vaccume.
+Because if there are air molecules, it would absorbe the electrons.

+To continually eject electrons (otherwise, you would eject a few, your metal becomes positive, and no more electrons for you), you also need to